lukasgraf/pypi-haproxy-buildout/README.rst

 supervisor or HAProxy instance and finally ``bin/supervisorctl shutdown`` to shut down the supervisor and all processes it spawned.

-Supervisor is configured to monitor memory usage of all processes and HTTP responses of Zope instances.

 Contributors
 ------------